Harwich: Administrative history

 The town was granted its first borough charter in 1318.
 It was administered by a portreeve until 1604 when a new charter formally incorporated the borough and established a council led by a mayor.
 From 1604 the borough also served as a constituency for parliamentary elections, as the Harwich parliamentary borough.

 The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
 From at least the 1604 charter, the borough had covered the two parishes of Harwich St Nicholas and Dovercourt.
 In 1925 the two parishes were merged into a single parish of Harwich matching the borough.

 The borough of Harwich was abolished in 1974 under the Local Government Act 1972, when the area became part of the new Tendring district.
 A successor parish called Harwich was created as part of the 1974 reforms, covering the area of the abolished borough, with its parish council taking the name Harwich Town Council.

 International Shanty Festival

 A Harwich International Shanty Festival was set up in 2006 to organise and co-ordinate an annual sea shanty festival in October.
 Through concerts, 'singarounds', pub sessions, talks and workshops, the seafaring history and heritage of Harwich is celebrated by local people and international groups.
-This unique event for Essex attracts audiences countrywide and beyond.
+This event for Essex attracts audiences countrywide and beyond.
 The festival is one of the biggest shanty festivals in the country.